ThorstenBeitz/CODASReader/README.txt

-    First column:       running timer since first data point in csv file (not since acquesition) in seconds Following columns:  data from each channel recorded, data corresponds to channel number in line 2 in the same column and should be multiplied by scaling factor in line 3 penultimate column: date of recording of data points on this line last column:        UTC time of recording of data points on this line, accurate to 1 second
+    First column:       running timer since first data point in csv file (not since acquesition) in seconds Following columns:  data from each channel recorded, data corresponds to channel number in line 2 in the same column and should be multiplied by scaling factor in line 3 penultimate column: date of recording of data points on this line (format: mm-dd-yyyy) last column:        Time of recording of data points on this line, accurate to 1 second (UTC or Arizona time)